hznkyh/hznkyh/README.md

-# Hi there, I'm Yinghao Zhang, but you can call me Hank! 👋
+# Hi there, I'm Hank! 👋

 🎓 Studying at the University of Western Australia
 👨‍💻 Bachelor of Philosophy (Honours) in Computer Science and Engineering Science (Software Engineering)